 Probably every woman who shares her labor experience tells a different story.
 Your delivery will be just as unique.
 However, the following information will prepare you for when “Labor Day” draws close.

 Six Signs that Labor is Within a Few Weeks or Days:

 1. Lightening: You can breathe again!
-This is an indication that the baby has dropped, settling deeper into your pelvis and relieving some of the pressure on your diaphragm helping you to not be so short of breath.
-You may feel increased pressure on your bladder, meaning more trips to the bathroom.
+This is an indication that the baby has dropped, settling deeper into your pelvis and relieving some of the pressure on your diaphragm which helps you to not be so short of breath.
+You may feel increased pressure on your bladder, however, meaning more trips to the bathroom.

 2. Bloody show: Loss of mucus plug.
 During pregnancy, a thick plug of mucus protects the cervical opening from bacteria entering the uterus.
-When your cervix begins to thin and relax, this plug is expelled.
+When your cervix begins to thin and relax, this plug is naturally expelled.
 Some women think the plug will look solid like a cork, but it is actually stringy mucus or discharge.

 3. Rupture of membranes: Your water breaks!
 Only 1 in 10 woman experience a dramatic gush of amniotic fluid.
 This event usually happens at home, often when you are in bed.
 Sometimes the amniotic sac breaks or leaks prior to labor, and because your uterus is resting directly on top of your bladder, it can cause you to leak urine.

 If your membranes have ruptured and you are leaking amniotic fluid, it will be an odorless fluid.
 The discharge can be a sudden gush or a constant trickle.
 If you notice fluid leaking, you should try to determine if it smells like urine or if it is odorless.
 If it does not seem to be urine, you should contact your healthcare provider.

 5. Effacement: Thinning of the cervix.
 In the last month of pregnancy the cervix will begin to stretch and thin.
 This is an indication that the lower portion of the uterus is getting prepared for delivery, as a thinner cervix dilates more easily.